-- With just one single check you can test for four common sexually transmitted diseases
+- One single self-sample for four common sexually transmitted diseases

-- Tests for chlamydia, mycoplasma, gonorrhoea and trichomoniasis
+- Checks for chlamydia, mycoplasma, gonorrhoea and trichomoniasis

-- Get your results within 24 hours after we receive the test
+- Get your results within 24 hours after we receive the sample

 Mycoplasma is a sexually transmitted disease that is caused by Mycoplasma genitalium bacteria.
 Mycoplasma has many similarities with chlamydia and is transmitted through unprotected sex.